Article

 Why Is KYC Essential for Online Lenders?

-KYC is also essential for online lenders in the sense that Know Your Customer checks are a legal requirement for any organization issuing loans.
-Non-adherence to KYC obligations can result in prosecution.
+Simply put, KYC helps online lenders verify who they’re offering loans to.
+Loaning money is always a sensitive process, but it’s even more so when done online instead of in person.
+KYC is also essential for online lenders: Know Your Customer checks are a legal requirement for any organization issuing loans, and non-adherence to KYC obligations can result in prosecution.

 Requirements for Online Lenders?

-One legal requirement for online lenders is the implementation of KYC checks, but with that requirement come many other ones that online lenders must adhere to.
+One legal requirement for online lenders is the implementation of KYC checks, but with that requirement come many others that they must adhere to.

-These KYC-related requirements typically include verification of a customer’s face, ID card, and documentation.
-This is why online lenders should ask prospective customers to provide documents such as utility bills, so that they can confirm the customer’s address, among other details.
+These KYC-related requirements typically include verifying a customer’s face, ID card and documentation.
+This is why online lenders should ask prospective customers to provide documents such as utility bills to confirm the customer’s address, among other details.

 While the law requires online lenders to carry out KYC checks, specific requirements will depend on their jurisdiction.